 VFM audit stage Audit approach VFM audit risk assessment We consider the relevance and significance of the potential business risks faced by all local authorities, and other risks that apply specifically to the Authority.
 These are the significant operational and financial risks in achieving statutory functions and objectives, which are relevant to auditors' responsibilities under the Code of Audit Practice .
-In doing so we consider: the Authority's own assessment of the risks it faces, and its arrangements to manage and address its risks; information from the Audit Commission's VFM profile tool and financial ratios tool; evidence gained from previous audit work, including the response to that work; and the work of other inspectorates and review agencies.
+In doing so we consider: The Authority's own assessment of the risks it faces, and its arrangements to manage and address its risks; Information from the Audit Commission's VFM profile tool; Evidence gained from previous audit work, including the response to that work; and The work of other inspectorates and review agencies.